Renormalised two-point functions of CLE$_4$ gaskets: Introduction and main results

+Let us now zoom in further on conformal loop ensembles and the mathematical statements of our results.
 The Conformal Loop Ensembles CLE$_{\kappa}$, $\kappa\in (8/3,8]$ form a one-parameter family of random collections of non-overlapping loops in a simply connected planar domain that are conformally invariant in law.
-They were introduced in \cite{SheffieldCLE09,SheffieldWerner2012CLE} as the conjectural scaling limits of the interfaces for various statistical physics models and these conjectures have been proved in the realm of spin models so far for percolation, Ising and FK-Ising ($\kappa = 6, 3, 16/3$) respectively.
+They were introduced in \cite{SheffieldCLE09,SheffieldWerner2012CLE} as the conjectural scaling limits of the interfaces for various statistical physics models and these conjectures have been proved in the realm of latticfe models so far for percolation, Ising and FK-Ising ($\kappa = 6, 3, 16/3$) respectively.
 In our case of interest, $\kappa=4$, it is known that the CLE$_{4}$ appears in the scaling limit of critical random walk loop soup outer boundaries or the outer boundaries of outermost sign components of a metric graph GFF \cite{BrugCamiaLis2014RWLoopsCLE,LupuConvCLE} and thereby has a natural coupling to the 2D continuum Gaussian free field (GFF) \cite{MS,WaWu,ASW}.
 Furthermore, the CLE$_4$ is conjectured to be scaling limit of loops in the double-dimer model \cite{Kenyon14DoubleDimers,Dubedat19DoubleDimers, BasokChelkak18taufunc} and in the loop $O(n)$ model with parameters $n=2, x=1/\sqrt{2}$ \cite{KagerNienhuis04,PeledSpinka17On}.
-As explained below it conjecturally also describes the 4-Potts model and its FK representation, and more widely appears in the Ashkin-Teller model on the whole critical line.
+As explained below it conjecturally also describes the 4-Potts model and its FK representation, and also appears in the FK representation of a single-spin in the Ashkin-Teller model on a whole segment of the critical line.

-The appearance of only a one-parameter family CLE$_\kappa$ of possible interfaces in the continuum limit can be seen as one facet of universality of scaling limits of critical statistical mechanics models, the other facet being conformal field theories \cite{BPZ}.
-Not surprisingly the two facets of universality are conjectured to be intimately related - in a certain sense CLE$_\kappa$ ought to be linked in intimate ways to CFTs with central charge $c = 1 - 6(\sqrt{\kappa}/2-2/\sqrt{\kappa})^2$, see e.g. the review \cite{SheffieldWerner2012CLE, PeltolaReview}.
-The exact mathematical relations between these two perspectives on scaling limits are not yet well understood, though there is very interesting recent progress both in the physics and mathematics literature, see e.g. \cite{JesperandCoo,BaverezJego24MKS,ang2024integrabilityconformalloopensemble} and the references therein